moby/libentitlement/README.md

 /* 'security_profile.Profile' type is an OCI specs config struct for now
  * We'll add abstract API access management in it.
 This is the security
  * profile to modify in your entitlement.
- * You should provide your own initialized profile to the entitlement manager.
+ * You should provide your own initialized OCI config to the entitlement manager.
  */
-profile := security_profile.NewProfile()
+profile := security_profile.NewProfile(OCI_config)

 /* Initialize an entitlement manager which manages entitlements and provide them with
  * an updated security profile